San Francisco Giants vs. San Diego Padres Results, Stats, and Recap - September 13, 2020 Gametracker

 Clevinger (3-2) struck out seven and walked one in seven innings for his second career complete game.

-He felt he could have gone longer, but under COVID-19 protocols, doubleheader games are seven innings.

-''I approach every inning like it's the ninth with two outs.
-That's every batter.
-I'm going to do that until they take the ball from me.
-To me I had two more innings if we had to play them.''

 Manager Jayce Tingler said Clevinger's performance ''was really good from the first pitch all the way through.
-He did a good job fielding his position, which helped as well, at least twice, and had the defense engaged because of his quick tempo working and just pounding the zone.
-It was well-needed for a doubleheader, game one.''
+He did a good job fielding his position, which helped as well, at least twice, and had the defense engaged because of his quick tempo working and just pounding the zone.''

-San Diego entered entered the day three games behind the Los Angeles Dodgers in the NL West.
-With the playoffs expanded in the pandemic-shortened season, the Padres are in firm control of second place as they close in on their first postseason berth since 2006.

-The Giants said Sunday that outfielder Alex Dickerson received news of a positive test result for the novel coronavirus minutes before he was set to play against his hometown team on Friday night.
-Dickerson was pulled off the field and placed in isolation at Petco Park, and two games were postponed.

 Garcia hit a two-run single in the second inning and Myers had his two-run base hit in the third.
 The Padres added two unearned runs in the sixth.